Facts on Publicly Funded Contraceptive Services in the United States

 WHO RECEIVES PUBLICLY FUNDED SERVICES?

-• In 2010, nine million women—47% of all women in need of publicly subsidized care—received publicly funded contraceptive services.
+• In 2010, nine million women—47% of all women in need of publicly subsidized care—received publicly funded contraceptive services from clinics (seven million) or from private doctors serving Medicaid enrollees (two million).

 WHERE ARE PUBLICLY FUNDED SERVICES PROVIDED?

-• More than one-third (36%) of women who obtained contraceptive care from safety net centers in 2010 received services from Planned Parenthood sites, 27% from health department clinics, 8% from hospital outpatient facilities and 16% from federally qualified health centers and 13% from other, independent clinics.
+• More than one-third (36%) of women who obtained contraceptive care from safety-net centers in 2010 received services from Planned Parenthood sites, 27% from health department clinics, 16% from federally qualified health centers, 13% from other, independent clinics and 8% from hospital outpatient facilities..

 • In 2010, 82% of U.S. counties had at least one safety-net health center providing family planning services, and 72% of counties had at least one Title X‒funded center.